769484623/WiFiProbe/README.md

 # WiFiProbe
 ## May 25th, 2018 Added ##

 Depends Missing Problem Sovled.
-Thanks for Tianyi.
+Thanks for figoym(sorry for not understanding you at once) and Tianyi.

 ## Introdution
 Openwrt WiFi Probe, with http post to send data to server.